Quantification and object perception in Multimodal Large Language Models and human linguistic cognition: Methodology

 In order to facilitate object identification by the models, the prompt includes information regarding the color and size of the objects in the image.
 Moreover, in order to avoid positional biases \citep{pezeshkpour2024large} the lists of options as well as the images appear randomly ordered across trials.
 All images are created using JavaScript's p5 library, keeping the size of all the objects constant across items (25 pixels in width for the squares, and 25 pixels in diameter for the circles) and placing them (pseudo-)randomly, avoiding overlapping, in a 512x512 canvas.
-Figure \ref{fig-item} shows an example.
+Figure \ref{fig-item} shows an example. \footnote{The materials can be found at: \href{https://osf.io/uc2sv/overview?view\_only=86642ca4109741bca23c7219f4543ef8}{https://osf.io/uc2sv/overview?view\_only=86642ca4109741bca23c7219f4543ef8}}

 The study is conducted in six languages: English, Greek, Russian, Spanish, Italian and Catalan.
 The translations of the quantifiers are based on native speakers' intuitions who were instructed to match the meaning of the English quantifier as much as possible, both in terms of their semantic lexical entries and of the scalar implicatures they license.
 The judgments are further confirmed through a thorough literature review of quantification in each language (\citet{giannakidou2012} for Greek, \citet{krasikova2011} for Russian, \citet{crisma2012} for Italian, \citet{marti2015} for Spanish, and \citet{brucart2002} for Catalan).
 The final list of quantifiers is given in \eqref{ex-quantifiers}: